utopia-os/utopia-ui/README.md

    tags = {tags}
 </UtopiaMap>
 ```
-You can find some Sample Data for test purpose below
+You can find some Sample Data (places, events, tags) for test purpose below

 ### Options